In sandwiches or salads, roasted

 2. Choose a variety that suits how you like to enjoy your tomatoes.
-On Kiwi Living Tony planted the following varieties: Mortgage Lifter, Tomato Berry, and Brandy Wine.
-Click here for more suggestions.
+Click here for some suggestions.

 3. It’s best practice not to plant your tomatoes in the same spot as last season, or in the same spot as potatoes were planted as diseases can remain in the soil and affect your new crop.

 5. Then you can add a layer of Tui Tomato Mix, specifically formulated with extra potassium to encourage a plentiful harvest of big juicy fruit.
 When planting several tomatoes at once, it is just as easy to add a layer of Tui Tomato Mix to the whole area before planting.
 If planting in pots and containers use Tui Tomato Mix.

 6. To protect your tomatoes from the elements add a layer of Tui Pea Straw Mulch, to help keep their roots moist in the warmer months, to keep fruit off the soil and to help keep your garden weed free.

 7. If you’re growing from seed rather than seedlings, you’ll need to get started about a month earlier to give your seeds time to grow.

 8. The best times to plant are early in the morning or late in the day, so the plants aren’t exposed to the hot sun straight away.